Gendarmenmarkt: Deutscher Dom

-The German Church (in German: Deutscher Dom) is located to the south of the Gendarmenmarkt.
+The German Cathedral (in German: Deutscher Dom) is located to the south of the Gendarmenmarkt.
 It has a pentagonal structure and was designed by Martin Grünberg and built in 1708 by Giovanni Simonetti.
 This church belonged to the Lutheran community.
 It too was modified in 1785 by Carl von Gontard, who built the domed tower.
 The German Church was completely destroyed by fire in 1945, during World War II.
 After German reunification it was rebuilt, finished in 1993 and re-opened in 1996 as a museum of German history.

 Konzerthaus

 The Konzerthaus Berlin is the most recent building on the Gendarmenmarkt.
 It was built by Karl Friedrich Schinkel in 1821 as the Schauspielhaus.
 It was based on the ruins of the National Theatre, which had been destroyed by fire in 1817.
 Parts of the building contain columns and some outside walls from the destroyed building.
 Like the other buildings on the square, it was also badly damaged during World War II.
 The reconstruction, finished in 1984, turned the theatre into a concert hall.
 Today, it is the home of the Konzerthausorchester Berlin.

 The Gendarmenmarkt hosts one of Berlin's most popular Christmas markets.